cediorio/rulette/README.md

 Note that this library is currently very much in development, but does have fairly decent test coverage.

 # Usage
-To build an expert system, rules and facts are fed to an instance of the RuleEngine ...
+To build an expert system, a rulebase is created using the `RuleBase.createRuleTree` method, which takes a parsed rule and a Graph object.
+Rules must be objects with the following properties:

+...

 # TO DOs